mozilla/version-control-tools/docs/hgmo/bundleclone.rst

    default ``gzip`` bundles, but they consume 4-6x less CPU time to process.

+cdn
+   Indicates whether the URL is on a CDN.
+Value is ``true`` to indicate the URL is a CDN.
+All other values or undefined values are to be interpretted as not a CDN.

+requiresni
+   Indicates whether the URL requires SNI (a TLS extension).
+This is set to ``true`` for URLs where multiple certificates are installed on the same IP and SNI is required.
+It is undefined everywhere else.

 .. note::

    ``compression`` and ``stream`` are both used to control the type of